 Interest income is recognised using the effective interest method.
-When a loan and receivable is impaired, the entity reduces the carrying amount to its recoverable amount, being the estimated future cash flow discounted at the original effective interest rate of the instrument and continues unwinding the discount as interest income.
+These assets are measured using a credit-adjusted effective interest rate (EIR), which incorporates initial expected credit losses (ECL) into the estimated cash flows when calculating the EIR.
 Interest income on impaired loan and receivables are recognised using the original effective interest rate.